Tanvi Sharma

 Tanvi Sharma (born 22 December 2008) is an Indian badminton player.
-She is a former World Junior No.1, and the first Indian shuttler to win multiple medals in a single edition of the World Junior Championships, clinching silver in the girls' singles and bronze in the mixed team event at the 2025 edition.
-She was part of the women's team that won gold at the 2024 Asian Team Championships.
+She is the first Indian to win more than one medal in an edition of the World Junior Championships, with a silver in the girls' singles and bronze in the mixed team event at the 2025 edition.
+She was a part of the team that won gold at the 2024 Asian Team Championships.

 Early life

 Sharma was born in Hoshiarpur, Punjab.
 She was introduced to badminton at an early age by her mother Meena Sharma who played volleyball at the DC Complex.
 Tanvi joined the Gopichand Academy in 2016, where she trained as a non-scholarship trainee for five years until 2021.